yi-json/jsonyi.dev/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Also known as [JSON](https://www.json.org/json-en.html), I'm an incoming Software Development Engineer Intern at [Amazon](https://www.amazon.com/) in the AWS Insights and Optimizations team, and was previously a Software Engineer Intern at [Fidelity Investments](https://www.fidelity.com/) in the Account Opening team.
+Also known as [JSON](https://www.json.org/json-en.html), I'm a Software Development Engineer Intern at [AWS](https://www.amazon.com/) in the [AWS Compute Optimizer](https://aws.amazon.com/compute-optimizer/) team, and was previously a Software Engineer Intern at [Fidelity Investments](https://www.fidelity.com/) in the [Account Opening](https://www.fidelity.com/open-account/overview) team.
 I am currently a junior at [UNC-Chapel Hill](https://unc.edu) double-majoring in Computer Science (B.S.) and Statistics and Analytics (B.S.).

-I'm also a TA for COMP 550 (Algorithms), and was previously a TA for COMP 211 (System Fundamentals) in C for Fall 2024, and COMP 210 (Data Structures) in Java from Fall 2023 to Spring 2024.

-I was also a Research Assistant at an NSF-funded Research Training Group (RTG) at the UNC Statistics Department under [Prof. Chudi Zhong](https://chudizhong.github.io/) where I optimized Interpretable ML Algorithms in C++ and Python.
+I was a Research Assistant at an NSF-funded Research Training Group (RTG) at the UNC Statistics Department under [Prof. Chudi Zhong](https://chudizhong.github.io/) where I optimized Interpretable ML Algorithms in C++ and Python.

+Courses I've been an Undergraduate Teaching Assistant for:
+* COMP 550: Algorithms (Spring 2025)
+* COMP 211: System Fundamentals in C (Fall 2024)
+* COMP 210: Data Structures and Analysis in Java (Fall 2023, Spring 2024)

 My interests lie in low-latency development, operating systems, machine learning, and algorithms.